502.03 Communications via Internet Electronic Mail (email) [R-07.2022]

 V. INTERVIEWS (ARTICLE 8)

-USPTO video conferencing tools, such as WebEx, may be used to conduct examiner interviews in both published and unpublished applications under the Patent Internet Usage Policy.
-Authorization by the practitioner is required and must be obtained prior to sending a meeting invite using Outlook/WebEx.
-Authorization is required to confirm that the practitioner is able to conduct a WebEx interview and to confirm the email address to which the invitation must be sent.
+USPTO video conferencing tools may be used to conduct examiner interviews in both published and unpublished applications under the Patent Internet Usage Policy.
+Authorization by the practitioner is required and must be obtained prior to sending a meeting invite using an official USPTO communication link or tools.
+Authorization is required to confirm that the practitioner is able to conduct a video conferencing interview and to confirm the email address to which the invitation must be sent.
 The practitioner’s participation in the interview is considered consent to the use of the video conferencing tool for the interview.

 All Internet communications between USPTO employees and applicants must be made using USPTO tools.
 Video conferencing communications must be hosted by USPTO personnel.
+All interviews done by video conference must originate from USPTO links provided by the examiner.
+Links provided by the applicant from non-USPTO video conferencing tools are not acceptable to use for an interview.
 No personal phones, email, PDAs, etc. may be used by USPTO employees for Official communications.

 VI.
 POLICY GUIDANCE AND CLARIFICATIONS (ARTICLE 13)